-Similar to admission to the Conservatory, admission to the BFA in acting program is highly selective and is based on the following factors: academic admissibility and audition.
+Similar to admission to the Conservatory, admission to the Acting, B.F.A. program is highly selective and is based on the following factors: academic admissibility and audition.
 Auditions are held at regular intervals during the academic year.
 Auditions are filled on a first-come basis after the receipt of the application and audition fee.
 Audition spots may fill well in advance of the application deadline.